syzhfok/Bellabeat-Case-Study/README.md

     )
 ORDER BY 1;
 ```
+### Merging the Data Across Different Tables for Analysis
 Now I was ready to JOIN the tables with day/daily columns to create a table for further analysis.
 Since I wanted to create one table for analysis, I had to join together different tables together.
 I named the combined table: 'daily_merged_01'.

 ```markdown
 -- Joined (LEFT JOIN) the filtered tables: daily_activity, daily_calories, daily_intensities, daily_steps, daily_sleep
 SELECT